 Hero Product: Bed Head by TIGI Hard to Get Texturizing Paste

-This brushed out blowout is giving us all the feels.
-Achieve this pillow soft texture by brushing your hair with a boar-bristled brush and a few drops of shine serum.
-Focus more on your ends with your brush strokes to create the airy effect.
-Spritz the ends with dry shampoo to add to the fuzzy vibe.
+This brushed-out blowout is giving us all the feels.
+Achieve this pillow-soft texture by brushing your hair with a boar-bristled brush and a few drops of shine serum.
+Focus more on your ends with your brush strokes to create an airy effect.
+Spritz the ends with dry shampoo, like Suave Hair Refresher Dry Shampoo, to add to the fuzzy vibe.

 Thick, blunt bangs give the illusion of depth thanks to strategic styling above the brows.
 It almost feels like a bowl cut from the 90s but way, way chicer.